 Both the business and consumer versions of the Amex Platinum card offer a generous welcome bonus and similar rewards structures for travel-related spending.
-The main difference is the annual fee, rewards on restaurants, small business spending and credits.
+The main difference comes down to the cards’ rewards structures and credits.

 Which card you should get will really depend on if you will be using this card for personal or business use.